 prospective undergraduate students

-There are many opportunities for undergrads to gain experience with molecular techniques, hormone assays, immune assays, bioinformatics, comparative methods, video analysis, or field work.
+There are often opportunities for undergrads to gain experience with molecular techniques, hormone assays, immune assays, bioinformatics, comparative methods, video analysis, or field work.
 Students work initially with an older member of the lab, eventually developing their own project for a senior thesis.
 Ultimately, I hope that each undergraduate will publish their thesis as a first-authored paper in a peer-reviewed journal.

 Because my interests are broad and varied, I am open to postdocs wanting to work on a variety of systems and questions.
 If you are interested in working in my lab, please email me and we can discuss ideas and opportunities.
 I currently do not have funding to support postdocs, but I am happy to work together on fellowship applications to fund training at Columbia.
 The best current opportunities for postdoctoral support are fellowships from the Simons Foundation, Fulbright, Marie Curie, NSF, NERC, NSERC, Life Sciences Research Foundation, The Human Frontiers Program, etc.

 Columbia University, Department of Ecology, Evolution and Environmental Biology, 10th Floor Schermerhorn Extension, MC5557, 1200 Amsterdam Avenue, New York, NY 10027